Pet Care Basics

 - Make sure your pet receives a health certificate exam from his veterinarian before the trip.
 Most airlines require you to obtain a health certificate before flying with dogs and cats.
 Please note that some airlines require that the certificate is issued within 10 days of outbound travel and 30 days of return travel.

-- Make sure that your pet's carrier is equipped with necessary items, including food and water bowls that can be filled without opening the carrier.
+- Make sure that your pet’s carrier is equipped with necessary items, including food bowls that attach to the cage and water bottles that can be filled without opening the carrier.

 - Be aware of what city, town, or state you will be visiting.
 Also make sure that your lodging is pet-friendly and will be suitable for your pet.